HeXedek/UnwantedBlocker/README.md

 ## Did it took me long to make it?
 more than a day idk and yes i used chatgpt but it was stupid it said it fixed smth and didn't do anything actually.
 The injector code is mostly made by me because i know c#.

+## How to build it?
+Firstly build dll, controller, startasnonadmin2

+**Make sure the executables are single file (for startasnonadmin publish it with single file configuration)** **For anything else just use visual studio because its set up already**

+Then copy all files you just built to the injector directory and build it.
+MAKE SURE DLL AND ALL EXECUTABLES ARE SET AS EMBEDDED RESOURCE

 ### Im sorry for every mistake or smth i made wrongly there but this is my first c++ project PLS UNDERSTAND😭